menu icon

 Ingredients

-• 2 cups carrots - chopped into large pieces
+• 2 cups carrots - peeled and chopped into large pieces

-• ½ small head green cabbage - cored and cut in half
+• ¼ small head green cabbage - cored

-• 4 small Yukon gold potatoes - peeled and quartered
+• 4 small Yukon gold potatoes - cleaned and quartered

 • 2 tablespoons peanut oil